letmeriff/riff-app/dev-docs/testing-strategy/implementation-progress.md

 ## In Progress
 - Phase 1: Week 2 - Step 1: Frontend Core
-  Working on writing tests for utility functions, shared components, state management logic, and basic navigation components.
+  Currently working on writing tests for utility functions.
+Will then proceed with shared components, state management logic, and navigation components.

-  Made the following adjustments after CRDT code cleanup:
+  Specific focus areas:
-  - Removed `frontend/src/utils/vectorClock.test.ts` since the CRDT implementation was removed
+  - Writing tests for remaining utility functions in the `src/utils` directory
-  - Updated `networkAdapter.test.ts` to reflect that only Yjs implementation is used now
+  - Creating tests for shared UI components
-  - Added `yjsPositionAdapter.test.ts` to test the Yjs position adapter
+  - Testing state management with context providers
-  - Added `yjsSyncProtocol.test.ts` to test the Yjs synchronization protocol that replaced vector clocks
+  - Ensuring navigation components work correctly

 ## Issues